veritrans/SNAP-Woocommerce/README.md

   * Insert `http://[your web]/?wc-api=WC_Gateway_Midtrans` as your Payment Notification URL.
   * Insert `http://[your web]/?wc-api=WC_Gateway_Midtrans` link as Finish/Unfinish/Error Redirect URL.

+### Additional Resource

+Note: This section is optional.
+If you are activating BCA Klikpay payment channel, follow this additional step.
+This step is required to pass BCA UAT on BCA Klikpay.

+1. Login to Wordpress Admin Panel / Dashboard
+2. Add new page by going to menu **Pages > Add new**
+3. Insert this as title: `payment-finish`.
+Makesure the permalink display `[your wordpress url]/payment-finish`.
+Click **Publish/Save**.
+4. Login to your [Midtrans&nbsp; Account](https://dashboard.midtrans.com), select your environment (sandbox/production), go to menu **settings > configuration**
+5. Then change Finish Redirect URL to `http://[your wordpress url]/payment-finish`.

+This is to ensure we have finish page when customer has completed the payment on KlikPay page, and then the payment result will be displayed accordingly on the page.
+If you want to customize the finish page, edit this file `/class/finish-url-page.php`.

 #### Get help

 * [SNAP-Woocommerce Wiki](https://github.com/veritrans/SNAP-Woocommerce/wiki)